clerk/clerk-sdk-node/README.md

 The http client used by the sdk is [got](https://github.com/sindresorhus/got).

-All resource operations are mounted as sub-APIs on a `ClerkServerSDK` object and return promises that either resolve with their expected resource types or reject with the error types described below.
+All resource operations are mounted as sub-APIs on a `Clerk` object and return promises that either resolve with their expected resource types or reject with the error types described below.

 ## Installation